PrajwalKalpande/PyCK_project/README.md

 >
 > *To quit the window(Start/Recommendations) at any instance press **'q'** on keyboard*
 >
-Note : After u press 's' the Recommendation windows will close.

 - After you run the code, a window will appear with **Movies and Songs** written on it select any one of them as instructed above.
 - Now you will see a Recommendations window in which you can select any moviename(out of 3) or songname(only 1)
 - If you selected a movie, name a tab will open on your browser showing the results of Google Search of the movie name